 New York Alcohol and Drug Addiction Statistics

 In New York, there are a few agencies that report on drug and alcohol statistics each year.
-They include:

 - Substance Abuse and Mental Health Services Administration